nufke/loxberry-jwt-auth-server/README.md

 ## Configuration

-See `app/config/db.config.js` and `app/config/auth.config.js` to configure the database and authorization server options.
+See `app/config/index.js` for the configurtion options, such as server port, JSON database filename, etc. The

 ## Start the server
 ```